Blqtent/jackc/README.md

 [The Elements of Computing Systems][8] and on the website [www.nand2tetris.org][7].
 There is a [set of video][3] on Youtube talking about it.

-This document is describing a Jack compiler written in Jack, itselfs bootstraped with a simple Python3 Jack compiler.
+This document is describing a Jack compiler written in Jack.
+At the begin it was itselfs bootstraped with a simple Python3 Jack compiler.

 Status of this document
 -----------------------